 For IAB-nodes, this function allows to transfer RRC messages for setting up and configuring the IAB-MT side of the BH RLC channel.
 These RRC messages are carried on F1-C between the IAB-donor-CU and the parent IAB-DU i.e. the gNB-DU side of the BH RLC channel.

+In case of small data transmission, this function allows the gNB-CU to request the gNB-DU to keep part of the UE context including at least the lower layer configuration for SDT DRB(s)/SRB(s), C-RNTI, F1AP association, and F1 tunnel information, while other part of the UE context being suspended or resumed.